 His goal as an instructor is to help each student build on their natural talents, so they can find a design career path that really fits their profile.

 “Each student has strengths upon which to build.
-For example, a background in business management will be useful for students who wish to run their own design business.
-And a background in computers will help students who wish to focus on the technical aspects of a design office.
+For example, a background in business management will be useful for students who wish to run their own building design business.
+And a background in computers will help students who wish to focus on the technical aspects of a design office."

 A talented artist will likely find employment in rendering and presentation, while a confident, verbal person could be employed on the sales and development side of the profession...

-Through the coursework of the Architectural Design program, each student is encouraged to develop the skills they already have, while learning new skills that build on their strengths.”
+Through the coursework of the Building Design program, each student is encouraged to develop the skills they already have, while learning new skills that build on their strengths.”